Bullfight (Goya)

-Bullfight (Spanish: Suerte de Varas) is an 1824 oil painting by Goya owned since 1992 by the J. Paul Getty Museum.
+Bullfight (Spanish: Suerte de Varas) is an 1824 oil painting by Francisco Goya owned since 1992 by the J. Paul Getty Museum.
 When the museum bought the painting at auction in 1992, it shattered the artist's previous auction record.
 This piece shows Goya’s favorite form of entertainment: the controversial contest of bullfighting.

 Background

 During Goya’s lifetime, bullfighting was not always welcomed in popular Spanish culture.
 There were several harsh critics of bullfighting particularly during the Spanish Enlightenment, but none was more prominent than Vargas Ponce, the director of the Royal Academy of History in Spain.
 However, the king ultimately decided what role bullfighting would play in Spanish culture.
 King Charles III banned the fighting and killing of bulls in 1785, and the practice was fully banned by his successor King Charles IV in 1805.
 After the rise of Joseph Bonaparte and the return to Spanish rule under Ferdinand VII in 1814, bullfighting was “fully reinstated, and it underwent a renewed wave of popularity during the following years”.
 After the bullfighting was legalized, Goya released his La Tauromaquia in 1816.

 In 1824, Francisco Goya was exiled from Spain to Bordeaux, France where he lived for 4 years before his death in 1828.
 There, Goya asked his friend Joaquin Maria Ferrer for his thoughts on the appeal of bullfighting prints in France.
 Goya was disappointed when Ferrer was “evidently discouraging about Parisian interest in such prints.”
 Goya would go on to produce Suerte de Vargas and would gift it to Ferrer in July 1824.
 It is thought to be Ferrer who wrote on the back of the painting: “Pintado en Paris en Julio de 1824.
 Por Dn.
 Franco.
 Goya.
 JMF.”